peterek0000/n8n-installer/README.md

-# n8n Installer
+# n8n Install

-**n8n Installer** is an open-source Docker Compose template designed to significantly simplify setting up a comprehensive, self-hosted environment for n8n and Flowise.
+**n8n Install** is an open-source Docker Compose template designed to significantly simplify setting up a comprehensive, self-hosted environment for n8n and Flowise.
 It bundles essential supporting tools like Open WebUI (as an interface for n8n agents), Supabase (database, vector information storage, authentication), Qdrant (high-performance vector information storage), Langfuse (to observe AI model performance), SearXNG (private metasearch), Grafana/Prometheus (monitoring), Crawl4ai (web crawling), and Caddy (for managed HTTPS).
 Plus, during setup, you can optionally import over 300 community workflows into your n8n instance!

 ### Why This Setup?